What is this all about?

 Can you supply the PCBs?

-- No. Good quality PCBs are available relatively cheaply from OSH Park.
-All the current versions are uploaded and shared there, follow the links on this site or in the documentation.
+- No. Good quality PCBs are available relatively cheaply from OSH Park or SeeedStudio.
+All the current versions are uploaded to OSH Park and shared there, follow the links on this site or in the documentation.
 Alternatively you can get your own PCBs manufactured from the Eagle or Gerber files on GitHub.
 (Note: Surplus development PCBs may sometimes be available, please ask.)

 Does it work?
 How many of these have been built?